howl-editor/howl/site/source/doc/api/config.md

 Gets the global value of the variable named `name` for the scope `scope` and layer `layer`.
-While getting the value of a variable using `get` is perfectly fine, note that the idiomatic way of getting variables values globally is to just to index the config module, like so:
+While getting the value of a variable using `get` is perfectly fine, note that the idiomatic way of getting variables values globally is to just index the config module, like so:

 ```lua
 local val = howl.config.my_variable